Niiikkkk/carla/Documentation.md

   - `handle(self, data)`: Saves the image received from the camera to the `output/rgb` folder.

-How to
+How to  DONE
-List anomalies (stati-dynamic) DONE package build DONE time to exec pothole test sensors
+List anomalies (stati-dynamic) DONE package build DONE time to exec DONE pothole ? test sensors DONE

 ## Time to Execute